-The State Defence Concept is a document drawn up on the basis of the Military Threat Analysis, and determines the basic strategic principles within mid-term and highlights long-term priorities and measures of State military defence during peacetime and in case of crisis.
+The State Defence Concept is a document drawn up on the basis of the Military Threat Analysis, and determines the basic strategic principles within mid-term priorities and measures of the

+State military defence during peacetime, threat to national security and a time of war.
 Saeima (The Parliament) adopted the last State Defence Concept on September 24, 2020.